chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 cv2.destroyAllWindows()
 ```

-We are going to read a video file frame by frame, applying Viola Jones algorithm with trained parameters then apply a rectangle layer if a face found, displaying modified output frame by frame.
+We are going to read a video file frame by frame, applying the Viola Jones algorithm with trained parameters then apply a rectangle layer if a face is found, displaying the modified output frame by frame.

 `cap = cv2.VideoCapture("input.mp4")` imports the video.
 You can also use a web cam instead of video, just pass `0` as parameter like `cap = cv2.VideoCapture(0)`.

-Next we are going to load the trained model. `haarcascade_frontalface_default.xml` is a model already trained using lot of faces and non faces and lot of computing power.
-Training good models sometime takes days not hours.
-Thankfully above model is trained by Intel using lot of data.
-The model we are using here comes with the installation of OpenCv.
-Generally you can find those models at your `opencv-installation-directory/share/OpenCV/haarcascades` but this could differ depends on your OS and installation method.
+Next we are going to load the trained model. `haarcascade_frontalface_default.xml` is a model already trained using lots of faces and non-faces and lots of computing power.
+Training good models sometimes takes days not hours.
+Thankfully the above model is trained by Intel using lots of data.
+The model we are using here comes with the installation of OpenCV.
+Generally you can find those models at your `opencv-installation-directory/share/OpenCV/haarcascades` but this could differ depending on your OS and installation method.

 Next in the `while` loop we are reading frame by frame.
-Then get given frame and convert into gray scale.
+Then get the given frame and convert it into grayscale.

 ```python
 gray = cv2.cvtColor(frame, cv2.COLOR_BGR2GRAY)
 ```

-A frame is a array of 3 matrices where each matrix is for the respective color blue, green, red.
-Did you noticed the revered order?
-In OpenCV default representation is BGR not RGB.
-In the above step we are converting it to gray scale image. `gray` is a single matrix now.
+A frame is an array of 3 matrices where each matrix is for the respective color blue, green, red.
+Did you notice the reversed order?
+In OpenCV the default representation is BGR not RGB.
+In the above step we are converting it to a grayscale image. `gray` is a single matrix now.

 ```python
 faces = face_cascade.detectMultiScale(gray, 1.3, 5)
 ```

-`detectMultiScale` function detect faces and return an array of position coordinates and sizes.
-Second parameter is `scaleFactor`.
+`detectMultiScale` function detects faces and returns an array of position coordinates and sizes.
+The second parameter is `scaleFactor`.
 To reduce true negatives you must use a value near to zero.
-Basically the algorithm can only detect it's trained size usually around 20x20 pixel.
-To detect large object area get scaled by `scaleFactor`.
-If `scaleFactor` is $$1.05$$ scaled block size would equal to $$20 \times 1.05 = 21$$.
-If `scaleFactor` is equal to 1.3 in above image scaled block size is $$20 \times 1.3 = 26$$ so you may miss some pixels, so do some faces.
-Trade off is accuracy vs performance.
+Basically the algorithm can only detect its trained size usually around 20x20 pixels.
+To detect large objects the area gets scaled by `scaleFactor`.
+If `scaleFactor` is $$1.05$$ the scaled block size would equal to $$20 \times 1.05 = 21$$.
+If `scaleFactor` is equal to 1.3 in the above image the scaled block size is $$20 \times 1.3 = 26$$ so you may miss some pixels, and thus some faces.
+The trade-off is accuracy vs performance.

-3rd parameter is `minNeighbors`.
-It defines how many neighbor rectangles should identified to retain it.
-Higher value means less false positives.
+The 3rd parameter is `minNeighbors`.
+It defines how many neighbor rectangles should be identified to retain it.
+Higher value means fewer false positives.

-Next we draw red rectangles if faces detected.
-Notice how we passed red color in BGR format `(0 , 0, 255)`.
+Next we draw red rectangles if faces are detected.
+Notice how we passed the red color in BGR format `(0 , 0, 255)`.

 ```python
 for (x,y,w,h) in faces:
       cv2.rectangle(frame, (x, y), (x+w, y+h), (0 , 0, 255), 2)
 ```

 Next we are writing to a window frame by frame.
-If you press key `q` the loop will break and video will stop.
+If you press the key `q` the loop will break and the video will stop.
 I've created a quick video from the output here.
-Notice how it detects only frontal faces, because model is trained for frontal faces.
+Notice how it detects only frontal faces, because the model is trained for frontal faces.

 <iframe width="100%" height="450" src="https://www.youtube.com/embed/eAJwY8fQvXs" frameborder="0" allowfullscreen></iframe>

 # How it works

-Viola Jones algorithm is a machine learning algorithm developed by Paul Viola and Michael Jones in 2001.
-It was designed to be very fast even to be possible in embedded systems.
-We can break down it to 4 parts
+The Viola Jones algorithm is a machine learning algorithm developed by Paul Viola and Michael Jones in 2001.
+It was designed to be very fast, even fast enough to be possible in embedded systems.
+We can break it down into 4 parts

 * Haar like features
 * Integral image